7shifts Payroll: Failed Funding Guide

 • Follow the guidelines below to reinitiate the debit.

-Resolving Failed Funding
+Resolve a Failed Funding

 Once you've confirmed your payroll account is accurate and verified, contains sufficient funds, and/or you've whitelisted Check Technologies, you can proceed with retrying the debit.